jlevy/lft/lft.md

 spoken word, are increasingly interchangeable, the distinctions of the past are becoming flimsy.

-In short, if you believe all the points I've made so far, you may see some possibly surprising conclusions:
+In short, if you believe all the points I’ve made so far, you may see some possibly surprising conclusions:

 <div class="boxed-text">